Meet Our Volunteers

 Larry is a mechanical engineer, designer, and a friend to animals of all species.
 He has been interested in bats since learning of their intelligence and curiosity in 2001 when he first met Amanda Lollar, Founder of Bat World Sanctuary.
 Larry has assisted in many areas of Bat World’s operation including blueprint/design, construction, civil engineering, information technology, bat rescuer, grounds keeper, errand runner, transport volunteer, cage cleaner, treat giver and temporary vehicle for Peekaboo’s amusement.
 Larry says that although he never thought there was much validity in any of the traditional bat myths, he had no idea that bats were so invaluable to the environment, so socially interactive, so intelligent and wonderfully efficient in what they do in life.

 Amanda is Founder and President of Bat World Sanctuary and also acts in an unpaid executive director capacity.
-With the exception of taking a few days off to get married, Amanda has volunteered every single day since founding the organization in 1994 without taking a single day off.
+With the exception of taking a few days off to get married, Amanda has volunteered every single day since founding the organization in 1994 without taking any time off.
 On average her days are between 14 to 16 hours long.
 Amanda is an author of both scientific and popular literature about bats, including her most recent work, Standards and Medical Management for Captive Insectivorous Bats.
 Amanda is a licensed bat care specialist in the State of Texas, permitted to work with threatened and endangered species.
 Click here to read her CV.